News & Highlights

 To read Caitlin’s profile in the Poets & Writers online Directory of Writers, you can click here

 Caitlin was one of the poets featured in the Best New Poets 2009 reading series in New York City.
-You can click here to see a post on the Best New Poets blog about the first reading of the series, which took place at Housing Works Bookstore
+To see about a post on the Best New Poets site about the first reading in the series, which took place at Housing Works Bookstore, you can click here

 You can click on the videos below to watch Caitlin reading her poetry at various venues from 2009 to the present.
 Each segment in these videos contains clips of Caitlin reading 1-2 poems.

 You can click on the link below to see a video segment in which Caitlin reads 6 poems.